 On September 24, the police notified Atiba’s mother that she would not be getting her car back, because .1 of a gram of cocaine residue had been found in its ashtray.
 Atiba was charged with two counts of selling cocaine.
 He refused to accept a 16-year plea bargain and went to trial.
 He was found guilty.
 In November 2006, he was sentenced to 20 years for selling .23 grams and 14 years for selling .07 grams.
 The sentences would run consecutively, giving Atiba a 34-year sentence.
 In 2009, the government indicted Atiba on the third count of possession of less than .1 grams of crack.
 They used this conviction to enhance his sentence so that he was treated as a habitual offender, requiring an extra 8-year sentence, for a total of 42 years.

-The Facts: Atiba Parker
+Name: Atiba Parker

 Offense: Two counts of sale of cocaine; one count of possession of cocaine